-A spouse has an affair and claims the other partner drove them to it.
+A spouse is having an affair and claims the other partner drove them to it.

 A thief caught red-handed tells stories about how they were abused as a child.

-A narcissistic boss mistreats a subordinate and claims the subordinate's behavior was hurting the company and he had to do it.
+A narcissistic boss mistreats a subordinate and then claims the subordinate’s behavior was hurting the company as justification.

 A teenager starts a fight with a sibling then complains about the resulting bruises.

 A young girl overdoses and then says she did it because nobody listens to her.